 To become a University of Minnesota Master Gardener, you must first apply and be accepted into the program.
-The application process starts early – we begin sending out applications in late fall.
+Applications are accepted until October 1st.
+If interested, apply here.
 A letter with additional information will be mailed later in the fall to those who submitted applications.

 You agree to volunteer service in exchange for training from the University of Minnesota.
 You also agree to participate in Master Gardener monthly meetings, where you receive continuing education and learn about new projects and other volunteer opportunities.